sourcegraph/careers/job-descriptions/ux-designer.md

 - The ability to adapt your tools and processes for the velocity of a fast-paced startup where projects have varying requirement levels.
 - The ability to proactively give maintenance to the design system when thinking about how new concepts impact the whole product.
 - A knack for giving and receiving feedback, and explaining the reasoning behind your designs.
-- A deep understanding of developers, and a good understanding of version control systems, preferably Git.
+- A deep understanding of developers, and a strong understanding of Git and Git workflows.

 #### Nice to haves